 Return Flight Home from Liberia, Costa Rica

-For your return from Liberia, we offer a chaperoned flight back to the USA.
-You may choose to join that flight and arrange transfers (if required) at suitable times after clearing customs and immigration in the USA, or you may fly from Liberia to your home city and our leaders help you check in and remain in the airport until flights in designated times have departed.
+We offer a chaperoned flight back to South Florida.
+Depending on the geographic group makeup, the chaperoned flight will return to South Florida, New York, or both.
+For our many travelers from outside these areas, you may choose to join the chaperoned flight and arrange transfers (if required) at suitable times after the group has cleared customs and immigration in the USA; or you may fly from Liberia to your home city and our leaders help you to check-in and remain in the airport until flights in designated times have departed.

 Where We Stay

 We carefully select clean and comfortable accommodations with the needs of our students in mind.
 While our volunteer programs do not stay at luxury resorts, we do know that a good night’s rest, in your own bed, is key to performing your service hours well and having enough energy to enjoy the day’s activities.
 For this reason, and also to maintain the close group bond and to uphold the quality of this program, we do not offer any homestays.

 Meals & New Cuisines